Summertime in Minnesota: When in doubt, best keep out!

 What are blue-green algae?

-Blue-green algae are not algae at all, but types of bacteria called cyanobacteria that are normally present in many lakes.
+Though often referred to as algae, blue-green algae are not algae at all, but types of bacteria called cyanobacteria.
+They are normally present in bodies of water and common in Minnesota.
 This type of bacteria thrives in warm, nutrient-rich water.
-When conditions are right, the bacteria can grow quickly forming “blooms.”
+When conditions are right, the blue-green algae can grow quickly forming “blooms.”
+Certain varieties of blue-green algae can produce toxins that are linked to illness in humans and animals.

 What do blue-green algal blooms look like?